-The second grade, which is not necessarily the better grade, will be factored into the grade point average.
+When students repeat a course at the University, the second grade, which is not necessarily the better grade, will be factored into the grade point average.
 Credit can be earned only once.
 Credit for courses initially passed will be removed from the record when the “repeat” course is completed, even if the second grade is a failure.
 An “R” appears next to both listings of the course on the transcript.
 The earlier grade remains.

 Students who want to repeat a course for a grade should complete the online Repeat Course Form.

 Students receiving any kind of institutional or federal aid must be enrolled full-time, carrying at least 12 new credit hours since repeat courses are not counted for credit.
 International students have different financial aid requirements and should talk to a financial aid advisor and International Services Office (ISO) advisor before repeating any courses.

 Students who declared the S/F option for a course will receive permission to repeat the course only if the grade under the "S" is below C.